Should a Policy Holder Hire a Public Insurance Adjuster for a Claim?

 Although having one's own public insurance adjuster sounds like a great way to go, it is not always necessary.
 Insurance is regulated and if you aren't sure of what is covered or not, you should always try and communicate with your insurance representative first to get clarification and help.

 Insurance companies work hard at adjusting claims and it is in their best interest to settle claims fairly.
 The reasons things are covered or denied should be clearly outlined in black and white on the policy wording contract, based on the limits within the policy.
-In today's competitive market place you can often get help by speaking to your representative if you are having problems or asking to speak to a supervisor at the insurance company.
+In today's competitive market place you can often get help by speaking to your representative.